brentvollebregt/nitratine.net/_posts/2017-12-11-convert-py-to-exe.md

 If you haven't used or setup pip before, go to my tutorial at [{%- link _posts/2017-12-13-how-to-setup-pythons-pip.md -%}]({{ site.baseurl }}{%- link _posts/2017-12-13-how-to-setup-pythons-pip.md -%}) to setup pip.

 ## PyInstaller
 Now that pip has been setup, execute the command ```pip install pyinstaller``` in cmd.
 Make sure to check the output for errors as if there are errors it would not have installed successfully.
-Note PyInstaller doesn't support all versions of Python.
-As of 11-12-17 PyInstaller supports up to Python 3.6.
-You can check at [http://www.pyinstaller.org/downloads.html](http://www.pyinstaller.org/downloads.html) under Downloads -> Release to see what is supported by the latest release.
+PyInstaller now supports Python 2.7 - 3.7 including Python 3.7.

 To make sure it installed properly, type ```pyinstaller``` in cmd and make sure no errors appeared.